Kingswood (Penrith - NSW)

 Population growth drivers in Kingswood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population for Kingswood (Penrith - NSW) statistical area (Lv2) is around 12,289.
-This figure reflects a growth of 1,656 people since the 2021 Census, which reported a population of 10,633.
-The increase was inferred from AreaSearch's estimated resident population of 11,781 in June 2024 and an additional 318 validated new addresses since the Census date.
-This results in a population density ratio of 2,238 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kingswood's growth rate of 15.6% since the 2021 census exceeded both its SA4 region (6.3%) and state averages.
-Overseas migration contributed approximately 44.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+As per ABS population updates for the broader area and validated new addresses by AreaSearch, the suburb of Kingswood's population was estimated to be around 12,304 as of Feb 2026.
+This figure reflects an increase of 1,671 people (15.7%) since the 2021 Census which reported a population of 10,633 people in Kingswood.
+The change was inferred from AreaSearch's estimated resident population of 11,781 following examination of the latest ERP data release by the ABS (June 2024) and an additional 320 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,241 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Kingswood's 15.7% growth since the 2021 census exceeded the SA4 region (6.5%) and the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 44.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 Frequently Asked Questions - Population